Lyft & Uber Accident Attorney in Austin

 Not all personal injury firms are created equal.
 Insurance companies know which lawyers will accept a low offer and which lawyers will take them to court.
 We build every case for trial, and our reputation for fighting—and winning—is our greatest asset.

 - We Are Trial Lawyers, Not a Settlement Mill: Our firm is led by aggressive, trial-tested attorneys.
-We prepare every case as if it's going to a jury, giving us the leverage to demand a full and fair settlement.
+We prepare every case as if it is going to a jury, giving us the leverage to demand a full and fair settlement.
 If they refuse to pay what you deserve, we will not hesitate to take them to court.

 - We Know How to Beat Powerful Opponents: Our attorneys have decades of experience taking on powerful adversaries.
-We bring that same fearless energy to every personal injury claim, holding massive corporations like Uber and Lyft accountable.
+We bring that same fearless energy to every personal injury claim, holding large corporations like Uber and Lyft accountable.

 - You Pay Nothing Unless We Win: We handle all personal injury cases on a contingency-fee-basis.
 This means you pay no upfront costs, and we only collect a fee if we win your case.